COME TO SADDLEHORN VISITOR CENTER FOR YOUR BACKCOUNTRY PERMIT

 - In any calendar year, backcountry campers are limited to 14 overnight stays, whether accrued consecutively or in any combination of separate visits.
 Single trips are limited to 7 nights.

-- Water is not available in the backcountry, even during the spring runoff.
+- Water is not available in the backcountry.
+Springs, streams, and seeps are unreliable and in some years may be completely dry.
 Springs, streams, and pools may contain harmful substances like selenium or bacteria like Giardia.

 - Wildlife may be attracted to food and other items with an odor, such as soap, lip balm, or deodorant.
 Storing food in a bear can or other secure container is recommended.
 Don't store food or items with an odor in your tent.